anyeZHY/GEFF/README.md

 [//]: # ($ python gaze/utils/[ update soon ].py)
 [//]: # (```)

-For the ColumbiaGaze dataset, we did some preprocess.
+For the ColumbiaGaze dataset, we did some preprocessing.
 You can download our preprocessed dataset from [ColumbiaGazeCutSet](https://jbox.sjtu.edu.cn/l/n102hw).
 Put it into `assets`.
-Now the folder `assets/` should look like:
+Now the folder `assets/` should look like this:

 ```shell
 assets